Este tamaño aún no está listo.

 BENEFITS INCLUDE:

-• Transportation to and from La Aurora International Airport (Guatemala City)
+• Transportation to and from La Aurora International Airport (if applicable)

-• The duration of each residency is between four to eight weeks, to be determined upon selection in coordination with the LNF team.
+• The duration of each residency will be four to eight weeks, to be determined after the selection of the residents and in coordination with the LNF team.

-• Residencies are granted to one artist at a time, with the exception of artist duos, who are welcome to submit a single application.
-Artists with children are welcome to apply.
+• Residencies are awarded to one person at a time, with the exception of artist duos, who may submit only one application.
+Applicants with children are welcome to apply.

-• Residents are encouraged to engage with all activities programmed at La Nueva Fábrica including openings, community events, etc.
+• Residents are encouraged to participate in all scheduled activities at La Nueva Fábrica, including openings, community events, etc.

 • Please note that airfare to and from Guatemala is not included and is the responsibility of the resident.